hunterhorvat/structuring-student-orgs/README.md

 After using this documentation, you should be able to:

-- Explain the logic of the organization’s folder and file-naming system.
+- Explain the logic of the organization’s folder and file-naming system
-- Rename existing files consistently.
+- Rename existing files consistently
-- Assign file access permissions.
+- Assign file access permissions
-- Appropriately archive outdated materials.
+- Appropriately archive outdated materials

 ## **Documentation**